 Students will be encouraged to focus on research areas they are particularly interested in.
 Tuition draws upon the expertise of research staff in the University’s well established Centre for Criminology.

 The MSc Crime and Justice will provide you with the knowledge and skills to pursue or progress a career in the criminal justice system, the key agencies being: the police, courts, prison, probation services and youth offending services.
 You could also choose a career in government organisations such as the Home Office, Ministry of Justice, Welsh Government and local authorities.

 Graduates also go on to careers within voluntary agencies such as offender rehabilitation, victim support, community safety, and drug treatment services.
 It is also an excellent basis for further research at MPhil and PhD levels or teaching careers.

-- Part-time UK and EU: £1000 per 20 credits
+- Part-time UK: £1000 per 20 credits

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Double-check all feesVisit official programme website

 Apply and win up to €10000 to cover your tuition fees.